13 Types Of Living Room Tables For Every Style

 Wall-Mounted Table

-This makes them a great choice if you want the option of additional table space in your living room, even if you don’t need the table available all the time.
+This makes them a great choice if you want the option of additional tabletop space in your living room, even if you don’t need it available all the time.

 Drum Table

-Drum tables are, by far, among the heaviest tables you could have in your living room.
-This is because rather than having legs and a flat plan on top, these tables are often barrel-shaped.
+Drum tables are, by far, among the heaviest of the types you could have in your living room.
+This is because rather than having legs and a flat plan on top, these designs are often barrel-shaped.

-First designed in the 18th century, these tables were meant to double as storage.
-Today, the term is used much more broadly to refer to any round and bulkier-sized table.
+First designed in the 18th century, these items were meant to double as storage.
+Today, the term is used much more broadly to refer to any round and bulkier-sized pieces.

 Traditionally, though, the interior isn’t usually solid.
 Rather, the barrel shape opens to reveal additional storage, usually either shelving even a drawer or two.
-These tables are usually tall enough that you could sit in a chair and comfortably use the top of the table.
+These tables are usually tall enough that you could sit in a chair and comfortably use the tabletop.

-Given that these types of tables often have solid surfaces, it leaves plenty fo room for decorative elements like wood panels or to showcase the natural veining in a stone table.
-Some tables even have upholstered or decorated tops as well, offering a piece that is both functional and aesthetically pleasing.
+Given that these types often have solid surfaces, it leaves plenty fo room for decorative elements like wood panels or to showcase the natural veining in a stone table.
+Some even have upholstered or decorated tops as well, offering a piece that is both functional and aesthetically pleasing.

 How To Choose A Table